How to Add Phone Link to Windows 11 Start Menu

 4. Look for Show mobile device in Start and toggle the switch to On or Off.

-What happens when you turn this on?
-Your phone appears as a shortcut in your Start menu, giving you instant access to your apps and notifications.
+Turning the Phone Link feature on adds your phone as a shortcut to your Windows 11 Start menu, giving you instant access to your phone's apps and notifications.

 Using the Windows Registry (Advanced)